@OnDelete vs JPA Cascade: Persistence Context Consistency Issue

 |---|---|---|

-| @OnDelete | Can keep unidirectional, simple setup | Inconsistent with JPA persistence context |
+| @OnDelete | Can stay unidirectional, simple setup | Inconsistent with JPA persistence context |

 | JPA Cascade | Persistence context consistency guaranteed | Requires bidirectional relationship |